biobakery/MetaPhlAn/README.md

 ##**Basic Usage**##

+This section presents some basic usages of MetaPhlAn2, for more advanced usages, please see at [its wiki](https://bitbucket.org/biobakery/biobakery/wiki/metaphlan2).

 We assume here that ``metaphlan2.py`` is in the system path and that ``mpa_dir`` bash variable contains the main MetaPhlAn folder.
 You can set this two variables moving to your MetaPhlAn2 local folder and type:
 ```
 #!cmd